A trip to Lapland in summer? nuh-uh. Lapland is a winter wonderland!!!

-If shopping to you means just buying souvenirs like me, numerous Souvenir and Gift Shops inside the Santa Claus Village are enough to satisfy your shopping quest.
+If shopping to you means just buying souvenirs like me, numerous Souvenirs and Gift Shops inside the Santa Claus Village are enough to satisfy your shopping quest.

 We also ordered a personalized Christmas letter from Santa stamped with the official Arctic Circle postmark for mini-me.

 You can buy postcards from here and mail them to your near and dear ones right away or for Christmas.
 Mailboxes are placed in the lobby just outside the Santa Claus Office Shop.

 It’s already 12th December and she’s waiting to hear from those she sent Christmas postcards to and we are waiting to see a smile on mini-me’s face as she gets her personalized letter from Santa.

 We brought back these snack bars as souvenirs for kids back home.
 The bars are available at many outlets around Lapland.
 We found them at Pilke Shop.

-Traditional Lappish Knife from Martitiini Knife Factory (don’t know if it’s allowed to carry while flying,) Shaman jewelry, Sprout Pencil are some other authentic souvenirs to bring back from Lapland.
+Traditional Lappish Knife from Martitiini Knife Factory (don’t know if it’s allowed to carry while flying,) Shaman jewelry, and Sprout Pencil are some other authentic souvenirs to bring back from Lapland.

-Rovaniemi has a growing food scene that extends a fresh seasonal food.
-Whether you choose a fine dining or casual dining or a barbeque by the campfire, the original and fresh Arctic flavors will hit you in the heart 🙂
+Rovaniemi has a growing food scene that extends fresh seasonal food.
+Whether you choose fine dining or casual dining or a barbeque by the campfire, the original and fresh Arctic flavors will hit you in the heart 🙂

 Lappish Food is greatly inspired by nature and the fresh and pure produce it offers.

-Vegetarians like me may not like it, but Lapps just love to eat Reindeer, moose meat and local salmon.
+Vegetarians like me may not like it, but Lapps just love to eat Reindeer, moose meat, and local salmon.
 Yes, that’s an integral part of Lappish Cuisine.

 Kotahovi Lapland Restaurant

-While my friends and family relished the Traditional Sautéed reindeer meat, I was happy with Goat cheese vegetable patty and Blueberry pie.
+While my friends and family relished the Traditional Sautéed reindeer meat, I was happy with the Goat cheese vegetable patty and Blueberry pie.

 Kulta Katriina is quite a spesh part of the Finnish coffee culture.
 We tried this traditional Finnish coffee at Santa Claus Village.

 It’s a wooden platter packed with Lappish appetizers – Lappish cheese, reindeer meat, salmon, vendace, and berries.
 For desserts, try Traditional Lappish Squeaky Cheese made with classic local cheese (leipäjuusto) and cloudberry jam.

-Freshly baked croissants, a cup of coffee and a relaxed environ – you can’t ask for more!
+Freshly baked croissants, a cup of coffee, and a relaxed environ – you can’t ask for more!
 Do you?

 Lying on the Ounaskoski edge of the river Kemijoki, Restaurant Valdemari’s summer terrace assures breathtaking views of the city bathed in the aureate midnight sun plus the great food.
-Read the reviews of Restaurant Valdemari here.

-Rosso, an Italian restaurant that brings kids a joy of classic Italian cuisine – Pizzas, Pasta, and Risottos.
+Rosso, an Italian restaurant that brings kids joy in classic Italian cuisine – Pizzas, Pasta, and risotto.
 Kids menu, dedicated play area, and Onni the Squirrel (Rosso’s mascot) – they perfectly know how to woo kids.

 Arctic Ice Cream Factory

-Anna-Riika Lavia, the founder of the Arctic Ice Cream Factory, makes artistic ice-creams by hand using pure Nordic ingredients like blueberries, cloudberries, lingonberries, and pure dairy products from the local farm.
+Anna-Riika Lavia, the founder of the Arctic Ice Cream Factory, makes artistic ice creams by hand using pure Nordic ingredients like blueberries, cloudberries, lingonberries, and pure dairy products from the local farm.

 We tried one at Choco Deli Cafe in Rovaniemi Centre.
 Don’t leave Lapland without making your kids relish and cherish Rovaniemi’s special Ice-Cream.
 They have vegan options too.

 There are many cottages or holiday homes available in and around Rovaniemi that invariably feature three Finnish essentials – a sauna, rowboat, and lake.

 You can use some of our recommendations.

 A lovely cottage in the midst of nature is all you need to make your summer vacation in Rovaniemi a big hit.
 The cottage accommodates 7 people and is ideal for families.

 Book Villa Kyyhkynen here.

 My friend stayed at Ukonloma Cottages and was all gaga about it.
-The cottages are located in the midst of the forest and feature Finnish favorites – sauna, lake, and rowboat.
+The cottages are located in the midst of the forest and feature Finnish favorites – a sauna, lake, and rowboat.

 Book Ukonloma Cottages here.

 Keep one warm plus a wind-proof jacket and good hiking shoes.
-If nature hike’s on your list, don’t forget to pack mosquito repellent.
+If a nature hike is on your list, don’t forget to pack mosquito repellent.

 1. Debit/Credit cards are accepted pretty much everywhere in Finland.
 Carry some Euros for rare cases and in case you plan to use public transportation (buses).

-2. Always carry reusable water bottles to be refilled.
+3. Always carry reusable water bottles to be refilled.
 Finnish tap water is clean and drinkable.

-3. If you are planning to visit Lapland during the summer, make it around the summer solstice.
+4. If you are planning to visit Lapland during the summer, make it around the summer solstice.

-4. Read all the practical information on Rovaniemi here.
+5. Read all the practical information on Rovaniemi here.

 Here’s to the joys of summer in Lapland!